moritzmadern/InterferenceModeling_in_MultiplexProteomics/README.md

 ## Contents:

-The main R script that performs the entire computational workflow on the basis of specified input parameters:
+-  **IM.Rmd** : The main R script that performs the entire computational workflow on the basis of specified input parameters
--  **IM.Rmd**

-Functions to be sourced in IM.Rmd:
--  **functions_IM.R**
+-  **functions_IM.R** : Functions required in IM.Rmd

-A demo dataset + userguide:
-- **Demo**
-Check out Userguide.pdf in the Demo folder for detailed instructions and explanations on the demo and the workflow in general.
+- **Demo** : A folder containing a demo dataset + userguide.
+Check out Userguide.pdf in this folder for detailed instructions and explanations on the demo and the workflow in general.